- Search The Registry

 Ronald Vernie Dellums was born in Oakland, CA. He served in the United States Marine Corps from 1954 to 1956.
 He received his A.A. from the Oakland City College in 1958, and his B.A. from the San Francisco State University in 1960.
 He became a psychiatric social worker and political activist in the Black community after graduation, and received his M.S.W. from the University of California, Berkeley, in 1962.
 He also taught at San Francisco State University and the University of California, Berkeley.

 In 1967, he was elected to the Berkeley City council, serving until 1970, when he was elected to the United States House of Representatives.
 He served as chairman of the Committee on District of Columbia and House Armed Services Committee.
-Dellums was a proponent of reducing military spending, and an advocate of peace and social justice during his time in Congress.
+Dellums was the nephew of Union activist, C. L. Dellums.
+He was a proponent of reducing military spending, and an advocate of peace and social justice during his time in Congress.

 Black Americans In Congress 1870-1989.